From Warriors to Farmers

 - Understand and experience the rhythms of a year-round diversified vegetable farm, including planting; cultivation; pest, disease and weed management; irrigation; compost systems; harvest and post-harvest handling; quality control; sales and distribution.

-- Learn operational aspects of running an on-site farm stand, CSA program, restaurant and farmers’ market sales and deliveries, in addition to community markets utilizing the mobile Rolling Green Market.
+- Learn operational aspects of running an on-site farm stand, CSA program, restaurant and farmers’ market sales and deliveries, in addition to pop-up community markets.

 Small Business Management and Entrepreneurship Skills INCLUDED IN MASTER CLASSES

-In addition to field trips and seminars offered by our educational partners, on-site classes are provided by members of the Recipe for Success Foundation in their area of professional expertise and visiting guest lecturers.
-Trainees in the various business certificate tracks gain critical business skills and knowledge required to launch and manage a farm business of their own or work in an agriculture related career.
+In addition to field trips and seminars offered by our educational partners, on-site classes are provided by members of the Recipe for Success Foundation education team in their area of professional expertise and by visiting guest lecturers.
+Trainees in the various business certificate Master Class tracks gain critical business skills and knowledge required to launch and manage a farm business of their own or work in an agriculture related career.

 - fundamentals of small business management